changooman/changooman/README.md

 ## Features

 - View historical data on new construction sales.
-- Explore unique home sales count, median sale prices, and price per square foot.
+- Explore unique home sales count, median sale prices, price per square foot, and mean sale price.
 - Filter data by geographic regions such as state and city.

 ## Technologies Used